daghanacay/AWS_GlueETL_workshop/Step3/README.md

 You can explore Glue [here](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html).

-If you have not done so I suggest you follow [Step4](../Step4/README.md)

 # <a name="appendix"></a> Appendix (Optional): Setting up schedular on the crawler.

 - Navigate to the AWS Glue console and select **nyctaxi-raw-crawler**, then click **Edit**